 Has additional evidence, he or she must submit it with the request for review unless he or she requests an extension of time to submit it;

 Needs additional time to submit evidence or legal argument, he or she must request an extension of time in writing, explaining the reason(s) he or she is unable to submit the evidence or legal argument with the request for review; and

 Neither submits evidence or legal argument with the request for review nor within any extension of time the AC grants, the AC will take its action based on the evidence of record.

 B. Who May Request Review

-The claimant, his or her appointed representative (or representative payee), or other third party on behalf of the claimant, can file a request for review.
+The claimant, or his or her appointed representative (or representative payee), can file a request for review.

 If the claimant is deceased, the AC can dismiss a request for review filed by a third party if there is not an eligible substitute party to pursue the claim.
 See HALLEX I-3-4-4.